Question: What are the additional peaks in my Cell Surface Protein library?

 - Option 1: Repeat Sample Index PCR during Cell Surface Protein Library Construction- with the following workflow modifications:

-- Use 10ul of DNA sample from the Transferred Supernatant Cleanup (Step 2.3B-ixv) instead of 5ul of the DNA sample
+- Use 10ul of DNA sample from the Transferred Supernatant Cleanup (Step 2.3B-ixv) instead of 5ul of the DNA sample if using standard assays

 - Increase the total number of SI-PCR cycles by two cycles